Alcoholism and Alcohol Abuse

 Furthermore, alcoholism may be classified as mild, intermediate, or severe, depending on how it impacts a person’s life.
 As a person continues to drink, a tolerance develops, and more alcohol is needed to achieve the same effect.

 People May Overlook the Signs

 93.3 percent of U.S. adults are living with an AUD.
 It is equally important to learn and recognize the signs of an AUD, which include:

 - Spent excess time drinking or sick from drinking.

 - Experienced cravings.

-- Drinking interfered with work or familial responsibilities.
+- Drinking interfered with daily responsibilities.

 - Continued to drink while knowing it was causing problems with family or friends

 - Continued to drink when it caused health problems, like high blood pressure.

 - Avoided once-enjoyed activities in favor of drinking.